J. Lyons and Co.: Supporting the war effort

 The rearmament period just before World War II saw a big expansion in the number of Royal Ordnance Factories (ROFs), which were British government-owned.
 However, due to shortages of management resources some ROFs were run as agency factories; and J. Lyons and Co. ran at least one, ROF Elstow.
 The management and stock control systems needed in the ROFs, in respect of control of raw materials and "perishable" finished products, were somewhat similar to those used in the catering business; and J. Lyons was ideally suited to this task.
 They do not appear to have any involvement in managing these after 1945, when the ROFs started to run down.

 Princess Elizabeth and Philip Mountbatten's wedding cake

 Princess Elizabeth and Philip Mountbatten were offered many cakes from well-wishers around the world for their wedding on 20 November 1947.
 Of these they accepted only 12, including one from J. Lyons and Co.

 They created a three-tiered cake, mounted on a silver stand, made by F E Jacobs, chief decorator of J Lyons' Ornamental Department.
 It stood 1.8 metres high and weighed 63 kg.
 The first and second tiers featured specially commissioned 10 cm blue and white Wedgwood Jasper vases set in alcoves behind silver pillars, with smaller vases on the third tier.
 The cake's panels depicted Princess Elizabeth's coat of arms, the couple's initials and a Naval crown.
 Atop the third tier sat a larger Jasper vase, filled with fresh flowers and trailing orange blossom.

-Contribution to computing in business
+Pioneering use of computers in business

+"It was Lyons' money – and the brilliance of the computing pioneers Sir Maurice Wilkes, John Pinkerton and David Caminer – that gave the world its first business computer."